 Really Good Bacon

 If I could be with my dad on Father's Day, I am confident we'd kick things off with a bunch of crispy bacon.
-(While he generally eats pretty healthy, it has become clear over the years that bacon is one of his favorite foods and he can take down quite a bit of it.)
 Since we won't be together, I'm planning on sending him some from D'Artagnan.
 Maybe we'll cook it over FaceTime.
 More slices for us both!

 If your dad is working on his spice cabinet, I highly suggest picking up a jar of silk chili from Burlap & Barrel.
 This particular chili comes from Kahramanmaras, Turkey, and is botanically identical to the Aleppo pepper.
 I love it because it's not too hot—just warm enough with some roasty tomato flavor.
 I add it to all sorts of dishes, from Kenji's crispy kale hash to Daniel's vodka sauce.